vedi/restifizer/README.md

 > If you are looking for Restifizer SDK for Unity3d, you can find it here: https://github.com/vedi/restifizer-unity3d

-> FileController was extracted to a separatee module: https://github.com/vedi/restifizer-files
+> FileController was extracted to a separate module: https://github.com/vedi/restifizer-files

 > Any feedback is appreciated.